 What is AI?

-AI is a branch of computer science that deals with designing and developing intelligent computer systems.
+AI is a computer science branch that designs and develops intelligent computer systems.
 These systems can perform tasks that usually require human intelligence, such as understanding natural language and recognizing objects.
 As a result, businesses can use AI to get insights into their data and make informed decisions about their business.

 What is machine learning?

 Machine learning is an AI that allows computers to learn from facts without being explicitly programmed.
 Businesses can use machine learning to get insights into their statistics and make better decisions about their business.

 BI systems become more powerful.
 It is increasingly important to have proper governance to ensure that data is adequately managed and accessed by authorized users.
 As a result, the BI solutions incorporate features that allow businesses to implement strong governance policies.